wireapp/wire-server/docs/src/developer/developer/upgrading.md

 Here are some workflow suggestions when you're trying to upgrade packages (or GHC) in wire-server.

-- Use and install https://github.com/maralorn/nix-output-monitor when building nix derivations locally.
+- Use and install [nix-output-monitor](https://github.com/maralorn/nix-output-monitor) when building nix derivations locally.
 It shows you the dependency tree building as well as the progress.
-This can give you a feeling how much progress you've made.
+This can give you a sense for much progress you've made.

 - The `.envrc` environment probably won't load anymore.
 To fix this adjust the for packages that get passed to `shellFor` in `wire-server.nix`.
 In the beginning you might want to start out with an empty list as an argument.